 So, you already know that you should be careful while choosing any food container or utensil to use in the microwave.
 The following bullet points will help you enjoy safe microwaving-

-- Test every newly purchased ceramic plates or other utensils to determine if these are safe to use in a microwave and use a marker pen to mark the safe ones.
+- Test every newly purchased ceramic plate or other utensils to determine if these are safe to use in a microwave and use a marker pen to mark the safe ones.

-- Always use microwave safe food containers and utensils to cook or reheat any food into your microwave.
+- Always use microwave safe food containers and utensils for cooking or reheating any food into your microwave.

 - It’s better not to use metal utensils in a microwave.
 Metal doesn’t allow microwaves to pass and spread heat properly.

 - Be careful when using plastic or styrofoam food containers in your microwave.
 These may melt with heat generated from butter, oils, etc.

 - Always ensure that there’s at least a 1” clearance on all sides, including at the top of the food.

 Foods You Shouldn’t Cook In The Microwave

 You’ve already known which dishes and food containers are safe to use in the microwave.
 But, sometimes unwanted things may happen even after using microwave-safe food containers.